PMU - PRE-CARE/AFTER-CARE

 - GENTLY pat dry with a clean paper towel.

-4- Day 5-12 (peeling/flaking phase): Once this process begins you can discontinue washing and moisturizing your brows.
+4- Day 5-12 (peeling/flaking phase): Once this process begins you can discontinue washing and keep moisturizing your brows.
 It is imperative to refrain from picking or scratching at the scabs.
 DO NOT sleep on your face, please try everything possible to refrain from rolling on to your face in your sleep.
 Failure to allow the skin to shed itself naturally will result in pigment loss and can cause scarring.
 To help alleviate the itching and tightness that comes with this stage of healing you may apply a very small amount of the brow balm (half grain of rice).

 When your brows are no longer flaky (typically between day 10-14) this phase of healing is complete and you can resume to regular activities.
 You will still want to avoid all products on them that include active ingredients (acne or anti aging products, salicylic acid, etc) and protect your fresh brows from UV exposure.